Common Vaccine Misperceptions and Concerns Explained

 There are misperceptions about risks and side effects of vaccination, and because there are so many false reports in the media, this section aims to clear up any confusion.

 Some parents worry about overloading a child's immune system.
 But parents don't need to be concerned about this.
-The American Academy of Pediatrics says that babies' immune systems can handle the number of recommended vaccines (aap.org) according to the vaccination schedule because they are exposed to multiple germs on a daily basis.
-A healthy baby's immune system can accommodate multiple vaccinations.
+The American Academy of Pediatrics says that babies' immune systems can handle the number of recommended vaccines according to the vaccination schedule because they are exposed to multiple germs daily.
+A healthy baby's immune system can accommodate various vaccinations.
 In fact, babies' immune systems can respond to approximately 100,000 organisms at once.
 The antigens in vaccines use only a small fraction of a baby's immune system response.
-Childhood immunizations are recommended to children at a susceptible young age after immunity from their mother wears off.
+Childhood immunizations are recommended for children at a susceptible young age after immunity from their mother wears off.
 Again, there is more harm in not vaccinating your baby.
-See:The Harm of Delaying or Skipping.

 Also, vaccines do not make a child sick with the disease, and they do not weaken the immune system.
 Vaccines introduce a killed/disabled antigen into the body so the immune system can produce antibodies against it and create immunity to the disease.
 That said, it's not uncommon for a child to develop a mild runny nose and/or cough after receiving the flu vaccine.
-This does not mean, however that your child "got the flu."
+This does not mean, however, that your child "got the flu."
 Also, because it takes about two weeks for the flu vaccine to become effective, and because flu symptoms do not immediately appear, a person could unknowingly already be infected with the flu when receiving a vaccination.
 Someone in this situation might assume that the flu vaccine gave them the flu, but this is not possible or true.

 Other helpful resources: